 The Final Verdict: F FOR FAKER!

 In my opinion, I considered this one of the worst films of all time.
 Don’t waste your precious free time on this movie.
 It doesn’t deserve to exist!
-If you want to watch a better martial arts comedy, I recommend Kung Pow: Enter The Fist, or the cult classic film, Big Trouble In Little China.
+If you want to watch a better martial arts comedy, I recommend Kung Pow: Enter The Fist, the Rush Hour films or the cult classic film, Big Trouble In Little China.
 That’ll definitely get you laughing out loud if you’re interested in a mix between Martial Arts and Comedy, all in one package.